 Symptoms include a runny or congested nose, sneezing, itchy watery eyes, and an itchy nose or throat.
 In more severe cases it can cause headaches, fatigue, poor concentration and difficulties sleeping.
 In those with asthma it can also make asthma more difficult to control.

-• If you’re allergic to pollens: try to stay indoors as much as possible during pollen seasons, particularly on windy days or after thunderstorms; avoid activities which increase your exposure to pollen such as lawn mowing, but if you can’t, then shower immediately afterwards; use re-circulated air in the car when pollen levels are high; wear sunglasses ( get your sunglasses at cheap glasses online) outdoors to reduce pollen exposure to your eyes; and dry bedding and clothing inside or in a tumble dryer rather than outdoors
+• If you’re allergic to pollens: try to stay indoors as much as possible during pollen seasons, particularly on windy days or after thunderstorms; avoid activities that increase your exposure to pollen such as lawn mowing, but if you can’t, then shower immediately afterwards; use re-circulated air in the car when pollen levels are high; wear sunglasses ( get your sunglasses at cheap glasses online) outdoors to reduce pollen exposure to your eyes; and dry bedding and clothing inside or in a tumble dryer rather than outdoors

 • If you’re sensitive to dust mites: wash bedding weekly in hot water; use a dust mite resistant mattress, pillow and quilt covers; vacuum regularly, including your mattress; use damp or electrostatic cleaning cloths; reduce humidity and consider replacing carpets with hard flooring.
 I bought my vacuum cleaner because of the good review posted at appliancehunter.co.uk and so far I’m very satisfied with its performance.
 But if you wish to have your carpets clean, you can check online sites like www.zerorez.com/ to opt with your carpet cleaning needs.

-• Speak to your GP about treatment options which include intranasal corticosteroid sprays, antihistamine medications, eye drops, decongestant nasal sprays or tablets and natural treatments such as salt water nasal sprays.
+• Speak to your GP about treatment options, which include intranasal corticosteroid sprays, antihistamine medications, eye drops, decongestant nasal sprays or tablets, and natural treatments such as salt water nasal sprays.
 If your symptoms are severe, your doctor may suggest allergen immunotherapy, the leading at home allergy care treatment, also known as desensitization therapy.

 For more information about hayfever and reducing allergen exposure speak to your GP, book an appointment or visit: